ReadMost/tg_notify_assignment/README.md

 3. Go to Telegram bot via https://t.me/tg_notifier_assignment_bot
    1. Subscribe to bot by command: `/subscribe <your_username>`
 4. Update created user balance less than 5000 (e.g. 1000)
 To Resend message you need:
 5. remove ur msg raw in `Telegram Message` or in https://uvu.readmost.kz/admin/notifications/telegrammessage/ (There is shutdown period, thus after sending msg u cannot resend it immediately)
+If you want to update template and resend message:
+6. Go to https://uvu.readmost.kz/admin/notifications/messagetemplate/ and update/create template and set is_active=True
+7. Repeat (5) step to reproduce message sending
 ---
 Criteria for sending message:
 1. User balance < 5000